nla-group/classix-matlab/demos/Using_the_CLASSIX_Python_package_in_MATLAB.md

 # <span style="color:rgb(213,80,0)">Using the CLASSIX Python package in MATLAB</span>

+While we recommend using the MATLAB implementation of CLASSIX when working in MATLAB, there might be good reasons to call the Python version.
+E.g. the Python version allows for density-based clustering which the MATLAB version doesn't, and it has seemless integration with pandas and other data sources.
+Here we demonstrate how to call the Python implementation from MATLAB.

 # MATLAB and Python versions

 When working with Python, it is suggested that you use the most recent version of MATLAB possible since the MATLAB-Python interoperability is improving quickly.
 Please refer to [Versions of Python Compatible with MATLAB Products by Release - MATLAB & Simulink (mathworks.com)](https://uk.mathworks.com/support/requirements/python-compatibility.html) to find out which Python versions are supported by your current MATLAB version.
 The best place to download a Python installation is [Download Python | Python.org](https://www.python.org/downloads/).
 Note that Python installations that come with the Anaconda or other distributions might not be fully supported.